shawlab-moffitt/PATH-SURVEYOR-Suite/README.md

 # DRPPM-PATH-SURVEIOR: Interactive Mode

 * Script
   * DRPPM-PATH-SURVEIOR-Suite/2-DRPPM-PATH-SURVEIOR-InteractiveApp/app.R
 * Input
   * Project Name: A descriptive name for your project/data
   * File inputs: Supply the path and file name or your expression matrix, clinical meta information, and clinical meta feature parameter files
   * Advanced User Input
     * Pre-set UI input options to be chosen upon startup, further described in GitHub README
   * Gene Set and Markdown files
     * These are proved files in the GitHub repository.
-Please ensure the path to these files are correct.
+Please ensure the path to these files are correct

 More Information Here: https://github.com/shawlab-moffitt/DRPPM-PATH-SURVEIOR-Suite/tree/main/2-DRPPM-PATH-SURVEIOR-InteractiveApp